Burgess Shale is a World Heritage Site in Yoho National Park, BC, Canada.

 Trail on the rocky slopes beneath the summit of Wapta Mountain.

-Heavy weather gradually builds, a breeze ripples the surface of Yoho Lake.
+Heavy weather builds gradually and a breeze begins to ripple the surface of Yoho Lake.

 There are examples of old, abandoned aqueducts from historical infrastructure.